kleeloy/post-install-config/README.md

 <img src="https://github.com/kleeloy/post-install-config/blob/main/Diagrams/configure_SLA_lab_3.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Configured SLA (with osTicket, it is used as a time limit to finish such tasks).
+As an admin I Configured SLA (with osTicket, it is used as a time limit to finish such tasks).
 Create 3 SLA's, Sev-A (1 hour, 24/7), Sev-B (8 hours, 24/7), and Sev-C (8 hours, business hours)
 </p>
 <br />